 How are RICO complaints handled?

-If the intake investigator determines that further investigation of the complaint is not called for, the investigator will notify the complainant of the outcome of the complaint and the complaint is closed at that time.
-There are a variety of reasons a complaint may be closed at intake, such as where the complaint is referred to another agency for investigation or prosecution, the complaint was resolved after the complaint was filed, the complainant changed his or her mind and withdrew the complaint or is no longer locatable, or the complaint did not set forth a licensing violation or provide sufficient information to determine a possible licensing violation.
+There are a number of reasons a complaint may be closed at intake, such as where the complaint is referred to another agency for investigation or prosecution, the complaint was resolved after the complaint was filed, the complainant changed his or her mind and withdrew the complaint or is no longer locatable, or the complaint did not set forth a licensing violation or provide sufficient information to determine a possible licensing violation.

 If the intake investigator determines that the particular controversy stems from a communication problem or determines that an explanation from the respondent may assist the consumer, the investigator may solicit an explanation or response from the respondent.
 In some cases, the response is sufficient to resolve the complaint without a formal investigation.